HOW FLYING CAME TO RINGWAY

 Till all with arms made northward march and crossed the marsh-girt Mersey,

-from Northenden ford past fields and villages; long th’ march to the highland.
+from Northenden ford past fields and villages; long th’ march

 From Didsbury and Withington then all with war-gear joined us,